DIRACGrid/DIRAC/docs/source/DeveloperGuide/Systems/Monitoring/index.rst

    -computing infrastructures (for example: machines, etc.)
    -data movement (for example: Data operation etc.)

-This system is based on ElasticSearch, RabbitMQ and DIRAC plotting facilities.
-It allows to introduce new monitoring types by adding minimal code.
+This system is based on ElasticSearch.

 ------------
 Architecture